£42,995 for November Only – Get your hands on the best Camaro for sale in the UK!

 Chevy small block 350 delivering around 400hp.
 Keisler Perfect Fit 5-speed transmission and driveshaft.
 Detroit Locker differential.
 4-wheel disc brakes.
 All new interior and gauges.
 Hedman ceramic coated headers, S/S Magnaflow dual exhaust.
 New brakes/suspension/bushings.
 Ice cold A/C. 17in TorqThrust Polished alloys.

-Full Advert – This 1967 Chevrolet Camaro has gone through a full rotisserie restoration to take the iconic Chevy muscle car appearance and mix in exotic touches throughout.
+This 1967 Chevrolet Camaro has gone through a full rotisserie restoration to take the iconic Chevy muscle car appearance and mix in exotic touches throughout.
 The result is everything you want – from a great colour combination, to an upgraded suspension, to a performance small block with an overdrive gearbox.

 There are some great reasons why the paint is so striking on this one.
 The PPG base yellow and clearcoat has been expertly applied to give the yellow an excellent depth, and a piano black shine to the stripe package.
 But the big investment in great paint is only part of this package; it takes a terrifically straight canvas to make this Camaro look like artwork.
 The car is a ’67, but you might notice all the ’68 panels.
 That’s because this is coupe has gone through a full rotisserie restoration, including new Sheetmetal from Good mark.
 And to add distinction to this one, ’68 panels were utilized.
-The result is a nearly 50 year-old vehicle that has precision straightness and whose doors that shut with modern confidence.
+The result is a 52-year-old vehicle that has precision straightness and whose doors that shut with modern confidence.
 And underneath is nearly as nice.
-It also has all the right Super Sport touches like the blacked-out grille, font air dam, cowl induction hood, and D80 spoiler.
+It also has all the right Super Sport touches like the blacked-out grille, front air dam, cowl induction hood, and D80 spoiler.
 But you know it is far from stock.
 One look at those 17-inch American Racing wheels filling the wheel wells, and you know you’re in for a fast ride.

-But more than anything else, your going to love the engine bay.
-The heart of this beast is a performance 350 cubic-inch V8 built an installed around 3,000 miles ago.
+But more than anything else, you’re going to love the engine bay.
+The heart of this beast is a performance 350 cubic-inch V8 built an installed around 1500 miles ago.
 You’ll love popping the hood at all the car shows and watching the crowds marvel at the full custom polished components that look great in the yellow engine bay (even the hood has mirrors to capture all the angles!)
 This is truly built for presentation with smoothed firewall and engine block painted yellow to match the rest of the car.
 But just because the engine bay can win awards on its own, doesn’t mean speed was left out of this custom build.
 It’s a four-bolt main small block with a Comp Cams street grind cam, MSD distributor, high torque IMI starter, performance intake, and Holley four-barrel carburettor.
 The full package is estimated at 400hp, and the Hedman headers that feed the rumbling MagnaFlow X-pipe dual exhaust instantly lets the world know how much power you have.
 More than just power and presentation, this Camaro is a true driver’s car.
-That’s why it comes with reliable components like a Be Cool high performance aluminium radiator, electric fan, and Stewart Components water pump.
+That’s why it comes with reliable components like a Be-Cool high-performance aluminium radiator, electric fan, and Stewart Components water pump.
 It means you can drive it anywhere with confidence.
 And the upgrade to a five-speed manual transmission means you can choose between performance driving and overdrive cruising on a whim.
 When it does come time to put the power to the ground, you’ll be glad you have the stout Moser 12-bolt rear end running 3.73 gears.
 Plus, there’s serious suspension hardware with a Hellwig subframe and Detroit Speed tubular A-arms up front, Detroit Speed rear leaf springs, as well as new bushings and Koni shocks all around.
 Top it off with an SSBC four-wheel disc brake system, and you realize this custom classic can outmanoeuvre much younger cars.

 POV Driving Video –